 We have received God’s mercy.
 Romans 11:30 notes, “You who were at one time disobedient to God have now received mercy.”
 Paul shared that his ministry was given to him by God’s mercy (2 Corinthians 4:1).
 He also saw his salvation as an act of God’s mercy: “I was shown mercy because I acted in ignorance and unbelief” (1 Timothy 1:13).
 Our salvation is also called an act of God’s mercy: “He saved us, not because of righteous things we had done, but because of his mercy” (Titus 3:5).
 As Peter expressed it, “In his great mercy he has given us new birth into a living hope through the resurrection of Jesus Christ from the dead” (1 Peter 1:3).

 God’s children reflect His mercy and are therefore merciful themselves.
 The merciful in this world are blessed in the sense that they know God’s joy.
-In mercy they show forgiveness and compassion to those in need.
+The person who is merciful will be eternally happy because he knows God’s mercy.

 © Copyright 2002-2014 Got Questions Ministries.